solana-labs/solana-program-library/docs/src/token-swap.md

 in the middle of 2021.
 Though that program still exists, it is not actively maintained.

-For devnet and testnet, please use the maintainted deployment at `SwapsVeCiPHMUAtzQWZw7RjsKjgCjhwU55QGu4U1Szw`, and for mainnet, please use any other AMM project on Solana.
+For devnet and testnet, please use the maintained deployment at `SwapsVeCiPHMUAtzQWZw7RjsKjgCjhwU55QGu4U1Szw`, and for mainnet, please use any other AMM project on Solana.
 Almost all of these were based on Token Swap!